biom8er/phymes/CONTRIBUTING.md

 cargo bench -p phymes-agents --bench benchmark_chat_processor -- --baseline main
 ```

-### Running the CI locally
+#### Running the CI locally

 Continuous integration and deployment are orchestrated using GitHub [actions](https://docs.github.com/en/actions) on each pull request (PR) to the `main` branch.
 Unfortunately, debugging the CI/CD can be quite difficult and time consuming, so we recommend testing locally using a self-hosted [runner](https://github.com/biom8er/phymes/settings/actions/runners/new?).
-Since caching is not supported with `act`, alternative GitHub Action files for downloading resources is provided in the `.github.act` folder.

 First, follow the instructions for downloading, configuring, and using the self-hosted runner.